Hi there – and how utterly charming to meet with you!

 - I am the author of Coming Back to God When You Feel Empty – Whispers of Restoration from the Book of Ruth, intertwining my own journey with the book of Ruth.
 See more here.

 - I write regularly for online magazines She Loves Magazine, and Mudroom (USA and worldwide).
 I have also written for The Spectator, Relevant Magazine.com (USA), Premier Christianity Magazine (UK), Threads (UK), and BigBible.

 - I am the founder of Compassionate Britain, a grassroots campaigning organisation that unites Christians to speak up for disabled people against the government cuts affecting their essential support.
 I also campaign for better treatment and funding for M.E. patients with ME Action Network.

-- I was formerly a lecturer in Biblical Theology, and Associate Director for the Peninsula Gospel Partnership Training Course (accredited by St Mark and St John University, Plymouth, UK)
+- I was formerly a lecturer in Biblical Theology, and Associate Director for a homiletics training course (accredited by St Mark and St John University, Plymouth, UK).

 - In 2007, I was diagnosed with Myalgic Encephalomyelitis, a debilitating chronic autoimmune neurological disease, which affects my mobility and energy, and comes with a plethora of annoying symptoms.
 You can read more about it here.